goenning/SharpSapRfc/README.md

 SharpSapRfc
 ===========

+To install Sharp SAP RFC, run the following command in the Package Manager Console

+For x86 apps

+	PM> Install-Package SharpSapRfc.x86

+For x64 apps

+	PM> Install-Package SharpSapRfc.x64

 SAP NCo 3 has a very easy to use API.
 **Sharp SAP RFC** makes it **even easier** to call remote functions on SAP systems.